raygj/terraform-content/enterprise/deploy-TFE-v5/README.md

-# TFE v5 Clustered Deployment on AWS using TFC
+# TFE v5 Clustered Deployment on AWS using TF CLI

-The goal of this walkthrough is step through the process of deploying TFE v5 clustered architecture from a workspace running on TFC SaaS.
-Why?
-TFC offers security (Sentinel policy, secure variables) and collaboration (PMR, notifications) tooling to support this type of automated installation and it will be convenient to deploy a TFE instance at will.
+The goal of this guide is to walkthrough, step by step, a deployment of TFE v5 clustered on AWS using TF OSS and eventually TFC-hosted workspaces.

 **NOTE** when referring to published guides or docs, these will be labeled as "official" versus docs that were created by HashiCorp field SEs that may not be officially supported by HashiCorp Support.